Anyolite/anyolite/README.md

 * [ ] Ability to choose between mruby and regular Ruby
 * [ ] Automatic wrappers for `initialize_copy` and similar methods
 * [ ] Controlled passing of pointers to ruby using the reference table
+* [ ] Class inheritance wrapping can be disabled for any class using annotations